prebid/prebid-server-java/docs/config-app.md

 ## Server
 - `server.max-headers-size` - set the maximum length of all headers.
+- `server.max-body-size` - set the maximum length of body.
 - `server.ssl` - enable SSL/TLS support.
 - `server.jks-path` - path to the java keystore (if ssl is enabled).
 - `server.jks-password` - password for the keystore (if ssl is enabled).